 Enoch Kordjo Azasu received a Bachelor of Arts in Psychology from the University of Ghana in 2010 and worked at the Psychology Department tutoring students and leading laboratory experiments in Cognitive Psychology specifically Learning, Attention, Memory and Recall.
 In 2011, he began working as the administrator for Vine Christian School in Accra, a position he occupied for 6 years.
 Enoch then pursued an MBA in Total Quality Management from the University of Professional Studies in Ghana and graduated in 2016.

 In 2017, Enoch was awarded as the McDonnell Academy Scholar for Ghana after being admitted into the Master of Social Work program at the Brown School of Washington University in St Louis.
-Enoch completed the MSW program at the Brown school in 2019 with a Mental Health concentration and Research Specialization.
-While at the Brown School, he worked with the Race and Opportunity Lab as a Research Associate and Data Manager.
+Again in 2019, he was admitted into the Social Work PhD program and was awarded McDonnell Academy Scholar for that year.
+At the Brown School, he works with the Race and Opportunity Lab as a Research Associate and Data Manager.
 The Race lab work centers on social mobility outcomes, mental health and suicide prevention among black boys and young men.